 Summertime is always good for book reading and I try to do my fair share.
-In this and the next post I’ll outline six business books that I have recently read and give some opinions on what they have taught me and whether I think they deserve to be read by others.
+In this and the next post I’ll outline six marketing books that I have recently read and give some opinions on what they have taught me and whether I think they deserve to be read by others.

 Emanuel Rosen – Anatomy of Buzz Revisited